qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_overview.rst

   how the styling is done.
 You can find the themes under ``framework/source/resource/qx/mobile/css/``.
 * No Layout Item: Only a few, essential, styles are provided by a widget.
 You should set all other styles of a widget via CSS, using the ``addCssClass`` method of a widget.
 * No Queues: Elements are created directly.
 There is no element, layout, display queue.
+Keep this in mind when you create and add widgets.
 * Layouts: Layouts are done vis CSS(3).
 HBox / VBox layouts are implemented using the `flexible box layout <http://www.w3.org/TR/css3-flexbox/>`_